gadjaoute/academic-kickstart/content/home/experience.md

 #   Begin/end multi-line descriptions with 3 quotes `"""`.

 [[experience]]
-  title = "Fellow"
+  title = "Lead Data Analyst"
+  company = "BD"
-  company = "VA San Diego Healthcare System" company_url = ""
+  company_url = ""
   location = "California"
-  date_start = "2018-08-01"
+  date_start = "2020-03-20"
-  date_end = "2019-06-02"
+  date_end = "2020-06-30"
   description = """
-  * Provided assessment, individual and group psychotherapies and rehabilitation services independently and collaboratively with multidisciplinary clinicians to Veterans with severe mental illnesses (SMI).
-  * Administered and scored clinical measures and interpreted quantitative data to inform Veteran’s treatment plans.
-  * Led independent research project exploring relationship between nicotine and learning among Veterans with SMI.
-Presented findings at 2019 Judd Young Investigators Symposium.
+  * Team captain of Capstone Project.
+Predict the drugs needed to treat intensive care patients suffering from severe acute respiratory syndrome coronavirus disease 2019 (COVID-19) per hospital.
+  * Model the usage of drugs in the treatment of COVID-19.
+  * Understand historical data trends and pair with clinical insights.
+  * Develop and Implement algorithms using R and Python to recommend drug quantities.
+  * Serve as primary point of contact with BD’s Director of Advanced Analytics and cross functional teams to solve the business problem.

   """